 I am not a licensed physical therapist or a certified personal trainer.
-The exercises in this post were recommended to me by a people who are.
-If you have weakness in your pelvic floor, imbalance in your hips or other running related injuries I would HIGHLY (Bold and italics AND all caps…that’s a lot.) recommend that you see a women’s health physical therapist who specializes in pelvic floor rehabilitation.
+The exercises in this post were recommended to me by people who are.
+If you have weakness in your pelvic floor, imbalance in your hips or other running related injuries, I HIGHLY recommend that you see a women’s health physical therapist who specializes in pelvic floor rehabilitation.
 Consider it an investment in yourself, your body and your future as a runner, a mother and a woman.

-I am back on the rehab wagon with a vengeance after coming to the conclusion that strengthening my pelvic floor and core are essential to my running goals.
-All to often (like, every time) I set a running goal, I get very focused on my running and don’t make time for any strength training, stretching or foam rolling.
-Tightness builds and I don’t deal with it until I’ve had to stop running due to an injury.
+I am back on the rehab wagon with a vengeance.
+I have come to the conclusion that strengthening my pelvic floor and my core are essential to my running goals.
+All too often (like, every time) I set a running goal, I get very focused on my running and don’t make time for any strength training, stretching or foam rolling.
+Therefore, tightness builds and I’ve had to stop running due to ignoring the injury.

-I am just coming off a nine days of no running due to some tightness and pain in the joint of my big toe caused by weakness in my pelvic floor/hips (You can read about all that HERE.)
+I am just coming off of nine days of no running.
+All from some tightness and pain in the joint of my big toe caused by weakness in my pelvic floor/hips.
 I eased into a run on Saturday with an easy three miles but pelvic floor and core work will remain my focus for the

-next few weeks the rest of my life (hopefully).
-Here are some of the things I’ve been doing.
+next few weeks the rest of my life.
+Here are some of the things I’ve been doing:

-As I do the Pilates DVD I try to be conscious of when the muscles of my pelvic floor/basket turn off.
-I pause the DVD, refocus and modify the movement until I can feel all the muscles turned “on” then I try it again a few times and re-start the DVD.
-I could easily power through all the pilates moves, but that would defeat the purpose.
+As I do the Pilates DVD, I try to be conscious of when the muscles of my pelvic floor/basket turn off.
+I will pause the DVD, refocus and modify the movement until I can feel all the muscles turned “on.”
+Then I try it again a few times and re-start the DVD.
+It would defeat the purpose if I powered through all the pilate moves.
 I need concentrated, quality movements that target the weakness in my hips and pelvic floor.

 These two videos workouts were recommended by my sister and licensed physical therapist, Danielle.
 I’ve been doing these core workouts four or more times a week.
 I also slow down and modify the moves if I feel like I’m compensating for any weakness in the pelvic floor.

-I’m not sure how long it will take to correct the imbalance in the my hip strength and my pelvic floor probably won’t be completely back to normal until I stop breastfeeding.
-My hope is that I can continue to run and strengthen at the same time, but the strengthening will have to take a priority because it supports the running.
+I’m not sure how long it will take to correct the imbalance of strength in my hips and my pelvic floor.
+I probably won’t be completely back to normal until I stop breastfeeding.
+But my hope is that I can continue to run and strengthen at the same time.
+I realize now, though that the strengthening will have to take priority because it supports the running.

 When you’re not running, what workouts do you enjoy?